-Ozone is produced in situ in the laundries and fed directly to the washing machines.
+Ozone is produced in situ in the laundries and fed directly to the two HW 164 laundry washing which are situated in the basement.

 Ozone is being used as a disinfectant and a bleaching agent.

 The atmospheric limits for ozone are given in HSE publication EH 40 "Occupational Exposure Limits".
 For ozone the limit given is for short term exposure of 15 minutes.
 This is due to the fact that ozone is highly reactive and acute (short term) symptoms, especially irritation of the respiratory tract and eyes, will occur rapidly if high concentrations are encountered.
 This exposure limit will apply through the working day.